Julie-Anne Baker

 I have been a volunteer counsellor in a schools counselling service, low-cost counselling charity and in a Christian charity offering both long and short-term counselling, in-person, online and via telephone.

-I have volunteered in a number of settings with children and young people for a number of years such as with local young carers services, play services and in scouting.
+I have volunteered in a number of settings with children and young people over the years such as with local young carers services, play services and in scouting.

 I have also been involved in a number of advocacy and research projects relating to the themes of young carers, young people, mental health/wellbeing and neurodivergence.
 I hold myself to high standards to continuously learn from diversity and social justice movements and to listen to the experiences of those that are different to mine.